Most modern systems use TXV

 Step-by-Step Example

-Measure suction line pressure and temperature
+Measure suction pressure and temperature

 Real-World Use Cases